Arithmetic {B}reuil-{K}isin-{F}argues modules and comparison of integral {p}-adic Hodge theories: Introduction

-The abstract curve $X_{FF}$ also plays a role in Scholze's work.
-In his Berkeley lectures on $p$-adic geometry\cite{SW}, Scholze defined a mixed characteristic analog of shtukas with legs.
-To be more precise, he introduced the functor $\Spd(\Z_p)$ which plays a similar role of a proper smooth curve in the equal characteristic story, and for any perfectoid space $S$ in characteristic $p$, he was able to define shtukas over $S$ with legs.
-If we restrict us to the case that when $S=\Spa(C)$ is just a point, with $C=\C_p^\flat$ an algebraically closed perfectoid field in characteristic $p$, and assume there is only one leg which corresponds to the untilt $\C_p$, then he can realize shtukas over $S$ as modifications of vector bundles over $X_{FF}$ along $\infty$.
+The abstract curve $X_{FF}$ also plays an important role in Scholze's work.
+In his Berkeley lecture on $p$-adic geometry\cite{ScholzeWeinstein}, Scholze defined a mixed characteristic analog of shtukas with legs.
+To be more precise, he introduced the functor $\Spd(\Z_p)$ which plays a similar role of a proper smooth curve in the equal characteristic story, and for any perfectoid space $S$ in characteristic $p$, he was able to define the category of shtukas over $S$.
+If we restrict us to the case that when $S=\Spa(C)$ with $C=\Cp^\flat$, and assume there is just one leg at the point corresponds to the untilt $\Cp$, then he can realize shtukas over $S$ as (admissible) modifications of vector bundles over $X_{FF}$ along $\infty$.
 Here $\infty$ is the same closed point on $X_{FF}$ as we mentioned in the work of Fargues-Fontaine.
-Fargues and Scholze also show that those shtukas can be realized using some commutative algebra data, called the (free) Breuil-Kisin-Fargues modules, which are modules over $\Ainf=W(\O_{C})$ with some additional structures.
+Fargues-Scholze also show that those shtukas can be realized using some commutative algebra data, called finite free Breuil-Kisin-Fargues modules, which are modules over $\Ainf=W(\O_{C})$ with some additional structures.